mahmoud-mohamed01/Weather-Web-App/README.md

 # Weather-Web-App
-weather website to get current weather information using name city using React.js and OpenWeatherMap Api
+weather website to get current weather information using name city. the App built using React.js and OpenWeatherMap Api.